IT2901Nordic2024/backend/README.md

 ## prerequisites

 You need to set up your aws account in order to use the code in this repository.
-We also assume you have installed and configured you local aws cdk environment.
-If you havent bootstrapped your account to region yet, run `cdk bootstrap`.
-If you are unsure, you can just run the command, no harm will be done.
+[Follow this guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) on how to do that.

 ## getting-started